mcortes-lopez/mcortes-lopez.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a postdoctoral researcher in the Landau Lab at Weill Cornell and NYGC.
 Currently, my primary research focuses on dissecting the cell-type specific mechanisms of RNA regulation by integrating long-read sequencing technologies with single-cell multi-omics assays.
+NIH-NCI Early K99/R00 Pathway to Independence Fellow.

 {style="text-align: justify;"}